graphistry/graphistry-cli/README.md

 Launch a GPU instance of Graphistry of either RHEL or Ubuntu.
 See the HW/SW document for recommended system specifications.

-Log into your Graphistry server and install the CLI:
+Log into your Graphistry server, install the CLI, and bootstrap system dependencies (docker, docker-compose, CUDA drivers, nvidia-docker).
+Skip the bootstrap if you have the system dependencies.
+Skip the CLI if you have the tarball.

 ### Ubuntu 16.04 LTS